NY, US · AI law tracker

 What is A10103?

-New York Bill A10103 proposes a requirement for owners, licensees, or operators of generative AI systems to conspicuously display a warning on the system's user interface [1].
-These warnings must inform users that outputs of the generative AI system may be inaccurate and/or inappropriate [2], aiming to consistently apprise users of potential limitations.
-The bill is currently on the Assembly Floor Calendar.
+New York Bill A10103, currently on the Assembly Floor Calendar, proposes new obligations for generative AI system operators [1].
+If enacted, the legislation would require owners, licensees, or operators of such systems to conspicuously display a warning on the user interface [2].
+This warning must be designed to consistently inform users that the generative AI system's outputs may be inaccurate and/or inappropriate [2].
 Primary source →

 Why does A10103 matter?

-This development signals a legislative focus on transparency and user awareness in generative AI outputs.
+This development signals an emerging regulatory focus on transparency obligations for generative AI deployers in state-level legislation.
 Primary source →

 Who does A10103 affect?